Chapter 3 References

 Next

-1. Physical realism.
-That “there is some physical reality whose existence is independent of human observers.(D’Espagnat, 1979) p158
+1. Reality.
+That “there is some physical reality whose existence is independent of human observers.(D’Espagnat, 1979), p158.

 2. Locality.
-That no influence of any kind can travel faster than the speed of light.
+That no influence of any kind can propagate faster than the speed of light.

 3. Induction.
 That logical induction is a valid mode of reasoning.

-The result showed that one or more of these assumptions must be wrong.
-If physical realism and induction are true, then locality must be wrong.
-If locality and induction are true, there can’t be a real physical world out there.
-If physical realism and locality are true, then logical induction must be false.
-To this day, physics has not resolved this issue:
+The result showed that one or more of the above axioms must be wrong.
+If physical reality and induction are true, then locality must be wrong.
+If locality and induction are true, then reality isn’t physical.
+If physical reality and locality are true, then induction must be false.
+To this day, physics hasn’t been able to explain this result, which is based on quantum theory:

-If one adopts a realistic view of science, then one holds that there is a true and unique structure to the physical universe which scientists discover rather than invent.
+To adapt this statement to the new axiom, we need only remove the word physical, so it becomes: If one adopts a realistic view of science, then one holds that there is a true and unique structure to the universe which scientists discover rather than invent.

 Next

-For over a century, physics has faced this paradox like a deer in headlights, attracted by the quantum brilliance but afraid to abandon the orthodox stance of physical realism.
+For over a century, physics has faced this paradox like a deer in headlights, blinded by the brilliance of quantum theory but stuck in the orthodox stance of materialism.
+No-one has resolved it in the past hundred years, so if nothing changes, the next hundred years will be the same!

 Figure 3.26.
 A paradox